Expect golden leaves and stunning views as you wander through God’s Own Country…

-The May Beck and Falling Foss Circular starts at May Beck Car Park, Sneaton, Whitby, North Yorkshire, YO22 5JE.
+The walk starts at May Beck Car Park, Sneaton, Whitby, North Yorkshire, YO22 5JE.
+Check out the route.

 Swinsty Reservoir and the adjacent Fewston Reservoir are beautiful Yorkshire landmarks all year round, but this scenic spot is given new life during autumn.
 Take an anti-clockwise walk around Swinsty, which is lined almost all the way around by trees – the leaves create a lovely red, orange and gold carpet for you to walk on.
 There are incredible views along this 3-mile walk, as you look out across the Washburn Valley in the distance, and take in Norwood Edge Plantation, Fewston Embankment and Swinsty Hall.

-The Swinsty Reservoir walk starts at Swinsty & Fewston Reservoir Car Park, North Yorkshire, LS21 2NP.
+The walk starts at Swinsty & Fewston Reservoir Car Park, North Yorkshire, LS21 2NP.
+Check out the route.

 The Osmotherley Moors